chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 ### kube-router

-kube-router is a purpose-built network solution for Kubernetes ground up.
-It aims to provide operational simplicity and performance. kube-router delivers a pod networking solution, a service proxy, and network policy enforcer as all-in-one solution, with single daemon set.
+Kube-router is a purpose-built network solution for Kubernetes ground up.
+It aims to provide operational simplicity and performance.
+Kube-router delivers a pod networking solution, a service proxy, and network policy enforcer as all-in-one solution, with single daemon set.
 Kuber-router uses Kubernetes native functionality like annotations, pod CIDR allocation by kube-controller-manger.
-So it does not have any dependency on a data store and does not implement any custom solution for pod CIDR allocation to the nodes. kube-router also uses standard CNI plug-ins so does require any additional CNI plug-in. kube-router is built on standard Linux networking toolset and technologies like ipset, iptables, ipvs, and lvs.
+So it does not have any dependency on a data store and does not implement any custom solution for pod CIDR allocation to the nodes.
+Kube-router also uses standard CNI plug-ins so does require any additional CNI plug-in.
+Kube-router is built on standard Linux networking toolset and technologies like ipset, iptables, ipvs, and lvs.